vectordotdev/timber-js/packages/koa/README.md

 ## Attaching to Koa

-To activate the plugin and enable logging, simply attach to any Koa instance's `.use()` middleware pipeline:
+To activate the plugin and enable logging, simply attach a Koa instance:

 ```typescript
 import Koa from "koa";